 Let's return to the early eighties and the parallel world of high scholarship in which I was seeking my refuge.
 As the literature about Egypt was not abundant in the minuscule public library that existed at my doorstep, I went on reading about antiquities, art and mythologies more broadly, including India, Mesopotamia, the Cyclades (I remember there was a book on this topic in the library), and a plurality of other ancient cultures in the Mediterranean and beyond.
 I used to walk a long way to another public library to fetch more reading; that one was bigger and looked fabulous in my eyes; at least we had public libraries in those dark times.
 So I dare say I was already quite well versed in the domain of ancient civilisations when I was still very young, and what is more, distinctly inclined towards a universalist type of erudition.
 It also explains why I started teaching myself Arabic before I got any chance to study Latin, and why I became incurably nostalgic of the era of Oriental scholars and explorers.
 I have read Said's Orientalism as soon as it appeared in its first Polish translation, but that was only in 1991.
 Till then, I lived, and lived intensely, in the dazzling noon of colonial scholarship.

 This early youth in the margin of historical turmoil, in spite of very modest material, social and educational conditions, gave me a quick start; I'm building upon this advantage till the present day.
-I studied drawing, painting and wood carving, as well as art history and French, at a high school of fine arts in Lublin.
+Later on, I learned drawing, painting and wood carving, as well as art history and French, at a high school of fine arts in Lublin.
 Mircea Eliade (translated into Polish and quite popular at that time) introduced me into the domain of comparative religious studies.
 I was also a keen reader of Aldous Huxley; a translation of his Perennial Philosophy was among the first books I owned.
 By the way, I started accumulating them as soon as I could get any money to buy them; they were always books of the world, taking me to distant places, in space and in time.
 It was the beginning of a dream that I call now my Multilingual Library, a collection of books, maps, guides, dictionaries and language manuals, photographs, personal notes, drawings and manuscripts brought from my travels and disposed in bookcases as a private metaphor of the world: Europe, the Mediterranean, Sub-Saharan Africa, India, China, Arabia, the northern regions, the New World, Australasia, Oceania, Australia.
 A kind of polyglot Mnemosyne, Malraux's musée imaginaire with a new background, whatever one might call it: transcultural, non-hegemonic, cosmopolitan, pluriversalist.

 Compared to this glory of my teenage years, the studies in Romance philology at the local Maria Curie-Skłodowska University could only appear as dull and frustrating.
 It was a mediocre institution, adding very little to my previous fascinations.
-In terms of literary theory, structuralism was considered an advanced topic; five years later, in 1997, I was to leave this university, master degree in my pocket, without having ever heard in the classroom such names as Foucault, Deleuze or Derrida.
+In terms of literary theory, structuralism was considered an advanced topic; five years later, in 1997, I was to leave that university, master degree in my pocket, without having ever heard in the classroom such names as Foucault, Deleuze or Derrida.
 The least I could do was to study languages: not only French, but also Italian, Spanish and Portuguese.
-These are the roots of my polyglottism, that later on increased far beyond the Romance range.
-Learning new tongues used to be my solace in those early times and in many years to come, as an additional isolation against people and matters around me.
-On the other hand, the adjective "Romance" does mean something important to me, perhaps through art even more than through linguistic unity.
-In a way, it is where I belong, on this vast map of overlapping, pluriversal territories.
+These are the roots of my polyglottism, that, as the years went by, increased far beyond the Romance range.
+Already as a teenager I used to get small bits of English and German on my own, just because I was such a responsible, future-oriented person; and small bits of Arabic, because I enjoyed crossing the limits; Russian was still compulsory at school.
+On the other hand, the adjective "Romance" has meant something important to me since my high school and university studies, perhaps through art even more than through linguistic unity.
+In a way, this is where I belong on the vast map of overlapping, pluriversal territories.

-Speaking Portuguese soon turned out to be my salvation, enabling me to get out of my limiting, local sphere, and study abroad.
+Even more importantly, speaking Portuguese turned out to be my salvation, enabling me to get out of my limiting, local sphere, and study abroad.
 Portugal offered two or three scholarships in the framework of the newly established collaboration with Eastern Europe, and I managed to get one of these; TEMPUS was also a great novelty of the time.
 Even if Lisbon, where I found myself for the first time in 1993, was not exactly the intellectual capital of Europe, it was incomparably better than anything I could find at my home university.
-So I went to the University of Lisbon three or four times during my studies, at the price of an acute conflict with my professors in Lublin.
+So I went to the University of Lisbon three or four times during my undergraduate studies, at the price of an acute conflict with my professors in Lublin.
 During all those years of communism, they could never go abroad themselves, and they saw new knowledge I brought from the West as a threat to their authority.
 Today, I do understand their fragility; but I managed to comprehend it fully only at the time when I tried myself to meddle in the ERASMUS MUNDUS agreements with Morocco; it was exactly the same problem of new knowledge biting at old, patriarchal structures.
 At the time, it was a wound, cutting very deep into my flesh.

-But overall, I look back nostalgically to the nineties as it was a good time for Poland.
-Academically, it was the beginning of a luminous way leading upwards, at least for us who were young at the time to glean all those scholarships and new opportunities.
+But overall, I look nostalgically back to the nineties as it was a good time for Poland.
+Academically, it was the beginning of a luminous path leading upwards, at least for us who were young at the time to glean all those scholarships and new opportunities.
 I could appreciate it fully only when the trend turned downwards again, and the Polish academic circles started to close and collapse upon themselves, frustrated by the unfulfilled promise of unhindered participation in the scholarly high life of western Europe.

-There is an untranslatable Polish word, zakłamanie, signifying a sort of generalised mendacity, the saturation of reality with lies, to such a degree that one becomes uncertain of the actual existence of the ground beneath one's feet.
-Silencing certain facts, living as if certain things did not exist, creating parallel realities instead, zakłamanie was a human magical response to situations beyond anyone's effective control; it was a strategy of survival.
+There exists an untranslatable Polish word, zakłamanie, signifying a sort of generalised mendacity, the saturation of reality with lies, to such a degree that one becomes uncertain of the actual existence of the ground beneath one's feet.
+Silencing certain facts, living as if certain things did not exist, creating parallel realities instead, zakłamanie was a magical response to situations beyond anyone's effective control; it was a strategy of survival.
 I tend to associate it with the intelligentsia in the first place, but perhaps this is not entirely just; the intelligentsia only brought this art to its utter accomplishment.
-The word is usually used in the political context to designate, in the first place, all kinds of ideologically motivated manipulation, but I believe there is also an intimate dimension of the phenomenon; it explains my doubts concerning the veracity of all those roots narrations involving governesses and imperial dragomans that different people used to tell me, and more, the veracity of the very narration of her life that my own mother left to me.
+The word is usually used in the political context to designate, in the first place, all kinds of ideologically motivated manipulation, but I believe there is also an intimate dimension of the phenomenon; it explains my doubts concerning the veracity of those roots narrations involving governesses and imperial dragomans that different people used to tell me, and more, the veracity of the very narration of her life that my own mother left to me.
 It sinks in the void and disruption.
-I do believe she had read about Laura Kaufman in a newspaper.
+I do believe she must have read about Laura Kaufman in a newspaper.

 By the way, this incredulity was fully reciprocated later on, since my mother could not believe that I actually received all those scholarships in Portugal.
 It was absolutely beyond her capacity of understanding that I had sent some letters somewhere abroad, and some letters came from a country beyond her horizon, and I just received enough money to live many months and to return with a bag full of new clothes, still having something in my pocket.
 I dare not enquire what kind of hypothesis she might have built up in relation to the origin of these funds.
-Nonetheless, this permits to delineate the logic explaining why my academic success became for my family not a reason to feel proud, but on the contrary, an unspeakable, shameful secret.
+Nonetheless, what I have just said permits to delineate the logic explaining why my academic success became for my family not a reason to feel proud, but on the contrary, an unspeakable, shameful secret.
 Tragically, zakłamanie leads people to complete and lasting disorientation in the reality they can by no means disentangle.

 THE PORTUGUESE YEARS

 As already mentioned, I went to Portugal for the first time in 1993 to participate in a summer school at the University of Lisbon.
 Soon it became my priority to return, simply because it was the only way out of the limiting and oppressive atmosphere of Lublin.
-My further undergraduate studies were financed first by the TEMPUS program and then by the Instituto Camões.
+My undergraduate studies were financed first by the TEMPUS program and then by the Instituto Camões.
 In 1998-1999, having already been employed as a lecturer of Portuguese at the Jagiellonian University in Kraków, I participated in a postgraduate Comparative Literature programme with a fellowship offered by the Calouste Gulbenkian Foundation.
 At the same time, I completed my Ph.D. dissertation on contemporary Portuguese literature, defended in June 1999.

 In those Portuguese years, I started to see myself as a traditional comparativist, following the footsteps of George Steiner.
 I tried hard to equal him in erudition and even to fill some of his confessed lacunae.
 Errata, published in 1997, was a fresh book at the time, and it was still early for the Grammars of Creation, that appeared in 2001; I had absolutely no hint of the death of the discipline that was to be announced by Gayatri Spivak.
 Perhaps because my own comparative literature had never been truly Europocentric.
 It was the aspiration, a glorious dream of erudition and insight, something bigger and greater, contrasting with simplicity and narrowness of the Portuguese studies.
 Even if I had some very good professors in Lisbon; I shall never forget the Baroque classes of Margarida Vieira Mendes or the seminar on Fernando Pessoa given by Fernando Martinho.